-Renewable energy is the most important source of electricity for Germany, and the expansion of renewables is one of the central pillars in Germany's energy transition.
+Renewable energy sources are some of the most important sources of electricity for Germany, and the expansion of renewables is one of the central pillars in Germany's energy transition.
 Our energy supply is to become more climate-friendly, and is also to make us less dependent on imports of fossil fuels.

 Germany’s electricity supply is becoming “greener” every year.
 The share of renewables in electricity consumption has steadily grown over the last few years – from around 6% in 2000 to around 36% in 2017.
 By 2025, 40-45% of electricity consumed in Germany is to derive from renewables.
 This is the aim of the Renewable Energy Sources Act.

 This diagram provides an overview of Germany’s electricity mix: